 It is the intent of this standard to allow and encourage EDA vendors to produce C layer implementations that are transparent to the user and which can be automatically generated.
-It is possible to derive all information needed to generate a C layer by utilizing the SystemVerilog standard VPI interface to examine HVL-side import DPI-C function declarations and HVL-side export DPI-C function definitions matching the default prefix or a specified prefix (see section 5.6.3.1.15.6.3.1.1 Naming convention Naming convention), and exact function name and argument profile information.
+It is possible to derive all information needed to generate a C layer by utilizing the SystemVerilog standard VPI interface to examine HVL-side import DPI-C function declarations and HVL-side export DPI-C function definitions matching the default prefix or a specified prefix (see section 5.6.3.1.1 Naming convention), and exact function name and argument profile information.